Pierdavide Carone

-Pierdavide Carone (born 30 June 1988 in Rome, Italy) is an Italian singer-songwriter.
+Pierdavide Carone (born 30 June 1988) is an Italian singer-songwriter.

 Career

 Amici and the first album Una Canzone Pop

 He was a contestant of the ninth edition of the Italian popular talent show Amici di Maria De Filippi; he reached the finals and finished in third place.
 He also won the critics award.
 He signed a contract with Sony Music Entertainment and during the final of the show he won the prize of journalistic criticism of the value of 50,000 euros.
 His debut album Una Canzone Pop peaking the No. 1 in the Italian album chart and has been certified double platinum in Italy.
 Even his first single "Di Notte" reached No. 1 in Italy.
 He is also the author of the song "Per tutte le volte che...", performed by Valerio Scanu, who won the Sanremo Festival 2010.
 He also released the book I sogni fanno rima which was an editorial success.
 On July, he released the second single from the album: Mi piaci...ma non troppo.